Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: Experiments on fastImpute with Side Information

 \subsection{Synthetic Data Experiments}

-For synthetic data experiments, we assume that the underlying matrix satisfies the form $\bm{A}=\bm{USB}$, where $\bm{U} \in \md{R}^{n \times k}$, $\bm{S} \in \md{R}^{k\times p}$, and $\bm{B} \in \md{R}^{p\times m}$.
+For synthetic data experiments, we assume that the underlying matrix satisfies the form $\bm{A}=\bm{U}\bm{S}^T\bm{B}^T$, where $\bm{U} \in \md{R}^{n \times k}$, $\bm{S} \in \md{R}^{p\times k}$, and $\bm{B} \in \md{R}^{m\times p}$.
 The elements of $\bm{U}$, $\bm{S}$, and $\bm{B}$ are selected from a uniform distribution of $[0,1]$, where a fraction $\mu$ is missing.
 We report statistics on various combinations of $(m,n,p,k,\mu)$.

 All algorithms are tested on a server with $16$ CPU cores.
 For each combination $(m,n,p,k,\mu)$, we ran 10 tests and report the average value for every statistic.
-The algorithms tested are: \begin{itemize} \item \textbf{fastImpute}: We use the default parameters as defined in the algorithm above, with regularization parameter $\gamma=10^6$.
+The algorithms tested are: \begin{itemize} \item \textbf{fastImpute}: We use the sampling parameters:

+with $t_{max}=50$, and $\theta=\frac{\pi}{64}$, and regularization parameter $\gamma=10^6$.
 We explicitly stress here that no parameter tuning is done on fastImpute as we intend to show that the algorithm is not parameter sensitive.
 We implement our algorithm in Julia 0.6 with only the base packages. \item \textbf{IMC}: This algorithm is a well-accepted benchmark for testing Inductive Matrix Completion algorithms developed by \cite{natarajan2014inductive}.
 For each combination of $(m,n,p,k,\mu)$, we tune the regularization parameter $\lambda$ by imputing random matrices with such combination and find the $\lambda$ that gives the best results.
-We utilize the implementation provided by the authors in Matlab. \end{itemize} We report the following statistics for each algorithm: \begin{itemize} \item $n,m$ - the dimensions of $\bm{A}$. \item $p$ - the number of features in the feature matrix. \item $k$ - the true number of features. \item $\mu$ - The fraction of missing entries in $\bm{A}$. \item $T$ - the total time of algorithm execution. \item MAPE - the Mean Absolute Percentage Error (MAPE) for the retrieved matrix $\hat{\bm{A}}$:
+We utilize the implementation provided by the authors in Matlab. \end{itemize} To further understand the benefits of the stochastic algorithm, we also compare against projImpute, the full gradient descent algorithm.
+We report the following statistics for each algorithm: \begin{itemize} \item $n,m$ - the dimensions of $\bm{A}$. \item $p$ - the number of features in the feature matrix. \item $k$ - the true number of features. \item $\mu$ - The fraction of missing entries in $\bm{A}$. \item $T$ - the total time of algorithm execution. \item MAPE - the Mean Absolute Percentage Error (MAPE) for the retrieved matrix $\hat{\bm{A}}$:

 \end{itemize}